 Under a worst-case scenario, if you are found guilty at the trial, you will receive sentencing.
 If convicted of a first-time protective order violation, you will face penalties for a Class A misdemeanor.
 These penalties include up to one year in jail, a fine of up to $4,000, or both.
 A skilled criminal defense attorney can work to reduce your penalties to probation rather than jail time.

 If you have previous convictions, you will face penalties for a third-degree felony.
 This will result in a sentence between two and 10 years in prison.
-Your attorney may be able to reduce your sentence to jail time only, but you may face substance abuse treatment, anger management treatment and other required therapies in addition to incarceration.
+Your criminal attorney may be able to reduce your sentence to jail time or probation only, but you may face substance abuse treatment, anger management treatment and other required therapies in addition to incarceration.

 After serving your sentence, the judge will likely require the protective order to remain in effect for an extended period of up to two years.
 If this happens, you may not be allowed to return home.
 Your firearm rights will be revoked for an additional five years past your sentence or probation.
 Also, you may be required to pay for the victim’s legal and therapy costs.

 Fighting a Texas Violation of Protective Order Charge

 Only an experienced Texas criminal attorney has the skills and knowledge necessary to fight your charges.
-Some of the things a good lawyer may do include:
+Some of the things an experienced and aggressive criminal defense lawyer may do include: